- Annote Cascading Style Sheet (CSS)

 This box must contain the address to the cb2Bib distribution file

 lexicon.pos.
-This file contains a set of patterns and related POS information required to Index Documents, i. e., to extract keywords from documents for the c2bCiter module.
+This file contains a set of patterns and related POS information required for indexing documents, i. e., to extract keywords from documents for the c2bCiter module.

 - Search In Files Cache Directory